-It is important to test the tube holder boards to make sure that the LEDs all work correctly.
-It is almost impossible to adjust them once the tubes are mounted, so do not skip this step!
+Next we test the tube holder boards to make sure that the LEDs all work correctly, before we mount the tubes.

 Place the tube holders in the sockets on the main PCB, making sure that all the tube holders are facing the right way.
 (There is a clear marking on the boards).